tramlinehq/tramline/README.md

 Track and visualize release-specific metadata that you need to make informed decisions: release frequency, build times, review times, etc.

-## Getting Started ⚙️
+## How to self-host ⚙️

-To self-host Tramline on Render, follow these instructions.
-These steps can also be adapted for a Heroku deployment.
-Instructions for other platforms, including a dockerized setup will come in the future.
+To self-host Tramline on [Render](https://render.com), follow these instructions.
+These steps can also be adapted for a [Heroku](https://heroku.com) deployment.
+Instructions for other platforms, including a Dockerized setup will come in the future.

-**Note:** Since Render does not offer background workers under the free plan, you will have to put in your payment details to fully complete this deployment.
+> **Note:** Since Render does not offer background workers under the free plan, you will have to put in your payment details to fully complete this deployment.

 ### Requirements

-You'll need the following minimum to get Tramline up and running:
+At minimum, you'll need the following to get Tramline up and running:

 - This repository set up as the primary monolithic backend
 - This repository set up as a background worker
 - Postgres database
-- Redis instance (preferably persistent)
+- Redis, preferably persistent

 You'll also need to set up integrations for Tramline to be useful: